tapanpandita/pocket/README.md

 ### OAUTH

-To get request token, use the get_access_token class method.
+To get request token, use the get_request_token class method.
 To get the access token use the get_access_token method.

 ```python
 from pocket import Pocket